 Within this section, I try to build a case for my thoughts on whatever the media is.
 For movies, series premieres, video games, and book reviews, ones which cover the whole book, I try to keep this section brief and just cover the main points of the storyline.
-For just about everything else, at the minimum, there are three topics.
-As a rule, I rarely go beyond this unless it is a special episode, like a season or series finale, it is a Chapter by Chapter review of a book I’m flying through, or it is a concert review and there are more than 2 opening acts.
+For just about everything else, at the maximum, there are three topics.
+As a rule, I rarely go beyond this unless it is a special episode, like a season or series finale.
+That and if it is a Chapter by Chapter review of a book I’m flying through or a concert review in which there are more than 2 opening acts.

 If anything is said within an episode, movie, and etc which resonates with me, it is placed in the post and also placed in a monthly post which holds collected quotes from the course of the month.

 As the name implies, here I try to summarize the highlights of the episode.
 Be it certain storylines, an actor’s performance, how excited I am about the show’s future, and etc.

 Here you’ll find some aspects I just couldn’t understand, couldn’t get into, or perhaps as a viewer, I think may make you not like whatever it is I’m reviewing.

 On The Fence

 Naturally, there has to be some kind of grey area.
 Within this section are the things I can’t say may negatively impact whether you should check out the product or may very well be a reason you’ll love it.

 The “Overall” section is used to summarize the three topics above and justify the category given.
 There is more on my rating system below.

 Things to Note